12 Interesting Facts About Neptune: What the Ancients Didn’t Know

 Giant hurricane spots on Neptune

 Scientists have noticed “dark spots” on the surface of the planet that appear as quickly as they disappear.
 Observation and study have shown that this is the shape of a huge storm system.
 This is what cyclones look like on Earth.
-On Neptune, however they are much more powerful.
+On Neptune, however, they are much more powerful.

+The largest cyclones on Neptune are Dark Spot and Scooter.
 Using the Hubble telescope, it was discovered that spots regularly appear at low altitudes of the troposphere and disappear about once every two years.
 The mechanism of the phenomenon is yet to be explained.

 Very windy